AniketDandekar/Connect-Ansible-with-EC2-Instance/README.md

 ```

 Note:
-1] become=True            <---- means i want to use become concept of becoming some other user.
+`#RRGGBB` become=True            <---- means i want to use become concept of becoming some other user.
-2] become_method=sudo     <---- i want to become some other user to gain extra power to run cmd's by using "sudo"
+`#RRGGBB` become_method=sudo     <---- i want to become some other user to gain extra power to run cmd's by using "sudo"
-3] become_user=root       <---- i want to become "root" user, you can change user name also as required.
+`#RRGGBB` become_user=root       <---- i want to become "root" user, you can change user name also as required.
-4] become_ask_pass=False  <---- means dont ask password to run cmd's after becoming some other user
+`#RRGGBB`become_ask_pass=False  <---- means dont ask password to run cmd's after becoming some other user
                                 to work this option need to setup inventory.

 -----------------------------------------------------------------------------------------------------------------------------